Squidex/squidex-docs2/01-getting-started/installation/platforms/install-on-vultr.md

 ## Configuring object storage

+Vultr Object Storage provides an option for cost-effective and scalable S3 compatible storage for Squidex assets.
+The following steps outline the process of configuring Squidex to use this Vultr product.

 ### Step 1: Add object storage

 Follow this link [https://my.vultr.com/objectstorage/add/](https://my.vultr.com/objectstorage/add/) and proceed to add object storage to your account.